Shoveling snow can make you a little extra pocket money.

 But as in any other business, don’t ever price your service out.
-Competitions are out there and waiting to pound.
-They would settle even for much less as this helps them get more businesses.
+Competitors are out there and waiting to pounce.
+They would settle even for much less as this helps them get more business.

-My advice is to hold open negotiation with the owners and try your best to get them to a price that would leave some reasonable profit behind after the work.
+My advice is to hold open negotiations with the owners and try your best to get them to a price that would leave some reasonable profit behind after the work.

-Now, I am not saying you do it for cheap.
+Now, I am not saying to do it for cheap.
 Snow shoveling is hard work.

 So charge an amount that is fair and worth your time and efforts.

 How Much Money Can You Make Shoveling Driveways?

 Well, it really depends on how much you charge per driveway, how many clients you have, how fast you work, and so on.